salkuadrat/lucifer/README.md

 - to a different port
 - to a different protocol

-and it's there for your own security, to prevent any malicious users from exploiting your resources.
+CORS exists for your own security... to prevent any malicious users from exploiting your resources.

-But if you control both the server and the client, you have good reasons to allow them to talk with each other.
+But if you control both the server and client, it's assumed to be safe to allow them to talk with each other.

-Use `cors` middleware to set up the CORS policy.
+You may use `cors` middleware to set up the CORS policy.

-As example, lets say you have a simple route without cors.
+As an example, lets say you have a simple route without cors.

 ```dart
 final app = App();